-d.
-Nuclear material means any source or any special fissionable material as defined in Article XX of the Statute.
+- b.
+High enriched uranium means uranium containing 20 percent or more of the isotope uranium-235. - c.
+Nuclear material means any source or any special fissionable material as defined in Article XX of the Statute of the Agency.
 The term source material shall not be interpreted as applying to ore or ore residue.
-Any determination by the Board under Article XX of the Statute of the Agency after the entry into force of this Protocol which adds to the materials considered to be source material or special fissionable material shall have effect under this Protocol only upon acceptance by France and the Community.
+Any determination by the Board of Governors under Article XX of the Statute of the Agency after the entry into force of this Protocol which adds to the materials considered to be source material or special fissionable material shall have effect under this Protocol only upon acceptance by the Russian Federation. - d.
+Facility means: - (i) A reactor, a critical facility, a conversion plant, a fabrication plant, a reprocessing plant, an isotope separation plant or a separate storage installation; or - (ii) Any location where nuclear material in amounts greater than one effective kilogram is customarily used.

-e.
-Facility means:

-- (i) A reactor, a critical facility, a conversion plant, a fabrication plant, a reprocessing plant, an isotope separation plant or a separate storage installation; or - (ii) Any location where nuclear material in amounts greater than one effective kilogram is customarily used.